hkmztrk/SMILESbasedSimilarityKernels/README.md

 # How to Run the Jar File

 First, please place "data" folder under the same directory with SMILESSim.jar.

-Then, you can run the code below in the command line to see the results for the four data sets,
+Then, you can run the code below in the command line to see the results for the four data sets of [Yamanishi et al.](https://academic.oup.com/bioinformatics/article/24/13/i232/231871) (enzyme, gpcr, nuclear receptors, ion channels),

 	java -jar SMILESSimv2.jar